wilywork/Fougerite/README.md

 ## Installation
 * Backup Your server just incase, if something would go wrong.
-* Download the latest release (usually unstable) or the previous one.
+* Download the latest release
-* Unpack dlls and install them to rust_server_Data\Managed directory.
+* Unpack all files in the root folder of the server
+* Run Fougerite.Patcher.exe in in rust_server_Data\Managed directory.
+(Or you can use the prepatched dll files)
-* Run Patcher.
+* Enter 0
+* Edit the configuration in the same directory if you wish.
+* Edit Fougerite.cfg in the Save folder
-* Rename your MagmaDirectory.cfg config to FougeriteDirectory.cfg.
+* Launch your server.
-* If you using Magma copy your plugins from the "save" folder to: "Server_Folder\Fougerite\" (main server's folder, if "Fougerite" folder doesn't exist, just create it) and read read WARNINGs.
 * Launch your server.

 **WARNING:** If you using Magma you must extract all your files from "save" to main server folder (with rust_server.exe).